Living Probate: Validating Your Will While You’re Still Alive

 Be specific about who gets items of sentimental value.
 Many fights erupt over items that don't have much monetary value but do have emotional significance.

 Observe the formalities.
-Be sure to follow your state's rules to the t when you sign your will.
+Be sure to follow your state's rules precisely when you sign your will.
 Consider videotaping the signing ceremony if you think your mental state might be challenged.

 Get Professional Help